 Kickbox is a way to help Elon students develop their ideas and foster innovation on campus.
-It is (literally) a box, stuffed with guidance, resources, and a Visa gift card to help you fine-tune and develop your idea.
-Students are encouraged to use the Maker Hub’s tools and community to help turn your idea into a reality.
+It is (literally) a box, stuffed with guidance, resources, and a gift card to help you fine-tune and develop your idea.
 What’s in the box?
 We can’t tell you – we don’t want to ruin the surprise 🙂

 What can I make with a Kickbox?

-It could be something that solves a problem in the world, on campus, or in your room.
+It could solve a problem in the world, on campus, or in your room.
 It could be a rough prototype or a nearly-finished product.
 Maybe you want to explore an idea without knowing exactly what it will become.
-All of those are OK.
+All of those ideas are welcome.

 How long is the Kickbox program?